 The pocket-sized Events Program 2017 of the NCCR Molecular Systems Engineering is available online here.
 It lists all of the public events of 2017, as well as the platforms that are exclusively for members and scientists to share and exchange knowledge and ideas.

-Scientists at the NCCR Molecular Systems Engineering have used the simplest approach yet to produce artificial beta cells from human kidney cells.
-Like their natural model, the artificial cells act as both sugar sensors and insulin producers. > Read more
+Scientists at the NCCR Molecular Systems Engineering have used the simplest approach yet to produce artificial beta cells from human kidney cells. > Read more

 Matile’s group has found that a sulfur atom, if carefully inserted into a molecule, can not only become an extremely effective catalyst but can also operate with greater precision.
 This discovery has the potential to revolutionize the world of synthetic organic chemistry. > Read more

 From August 27 to 29, 2017 NCCR MSE is organizing the first biennial International Conference on Molecular Systems Engineering (ICMSE) in Basel.
 The ICMSE focuses on the emerging field of molecular systems engineering and will feature speakers and participants from leading international research institutions. > Read more